 - Also in the 70s my Dad was elected as an Independent local councillor for Bridlington, and when he became Deputy Mayor, Mum served as Deputy Mayoress.

-- For many years she worked tirelessly for the Bridlington League of Hospital Friends and in October 2014, during a long stay in the hospital she had championed even before it opened, she was presented with a “Long Service Certificate” in recognition of 59 years of voluntary service.
+- For many years she worked tirelessly for the Bridlington League of Hospital Friends and in October 2014, during a long stay in the local hospital she had championed even before it opened, she was presented with a “Long Service Certificate” in recognition of 59 years of voluntary service.

 Yet she managed it all so well that we hardly even noticed all the other duties she carried out alongside her main role as Mum and Wife.
 She was also a loving daughter to her own parents – the original source of our family business.

 Mum kept her brain sharp with cross-words and playing cards until her declining eyesight prevented these.
 As a teenager I found her a formidable Scrabble opponent but she softened my defeats by our raids on the shop for a small box of Black Magic to accompany our matches.
-Daddy pretended he didn’t notice the depleted stock!
+Dad pretended he didn’t notice the depleted stock!

 Mum’s determined fighting spirit helped her overcome many health issues, including fighting cancer twice and bearing two knee replacements.